 - a.
-Each residential unit is designated 1 parking space, up to 9 assigned spaces may be located off-site.
-Minor adjustments to the amount of assigned residential spaces located off-site may be considered through a Miscellaneous Plan Permit or equivalent staff level review. - b.
-Tenants shall use their assigned parking spaces. - c.
-A clear definition of "guest" as proposed by the property manager/owner's association and subject to review and approval by the Director of Community Development. - d.
-Tenants shall be provided information regarding where guests can park within Block 18 and the associated time restrictions in those locations. - e.
-Prohibit tenants from parking RV's, trailers, or boats in assigned spaces. - f.
-Employee parking locations shall be identified through permitting and/or specific time limits within the existing and available structured parking.
-The goal would be to preserve the most convenient parking for patrons throughout the Downton Parking district, with adequate long-term parking for employees.
-Tentatively, employees should parking below the ground level or the top level of the parking structures.
-This effort shall be coordinated with Community Development and Public Works.
+The parking garage shall include signage which identifies Public Parking days and hours. - b.
+The additional Tenant parking locations located in adjacent garages (approximately 222 spaces) shall be identified through permitting and/or specific time limits within the existing and available structured parking.
+The goal would be to preserve the most convenient parking for patrons throughout the Downtown Parking district, with adequate long-term parking for employees and office tenants.
+Tentatively, employees and office tenants should be parking below the ground level or the top level of the parking structures.
+This effort shall be coordinated with Community Development and Public Works Departments.

 The Parking Management Plan may require revisions or modifications in the future due to other transit options or trends.
-This shall be reviewed through a Miscellaneous Plan Permit, or staff level review equivalent, and shall be coordinated with Community Development, Public Works and the City Attorney.
+This plan shall be reviewed through a Miscellaneous Plan Permit, or staff level review equivalent, and shall be coordinated with Community Development, Public Works and the City Attorney.
 [PLANNING] [COA]

-BP-28.
+BP-25.
 COMPACT SPACES:

-Specify compact parking spaces on the Building Permit plans and shall not exceed the amount on the approved planning application.
+Specify compact parking spaces on the Building Permit plans; number of compact spaces shall not exceed the amount on the approved planning application.
 All such areas shall be clearly marked prior to occupancy, in accordance with Title 19 of the Sunnyvale Municipal Code.
 [SDR] [PLANNING]

-BP-29.
+BP-26.
 BICYCLE SPACES: